A Guide to Gender-Neutral Language In Marketing

 German has a whole range of gender-neutral nouns, but these aren’t commonly used to refer to people.
 However, that’s beginning to change, with gender-neutral nouns becoming more and more common to describe people.

-Other attempts to make the language more gender-neutral include using an uppercase “I” sandwiched in compound nouns addressing both males and females at once.
+Another example of gender-neutral language in German includes using an uppercase “I” sandwiched in compound nouns addressing both males and females at once.
 An asterisk, known as the “gender star”, has also emerged as a way to signal gender-neutrality.

 French: The asterisk